robbycerantola/pinnacola/readme.txt

 to PlayOnLoop.com for the Intro loop music;

-to my grandparents Mario and Anna, who teached me this game when I was a child.
+to my grandparents Mario and Anna, who have taught me this game when I was a child.